mgblackwater/stevekinney.net/content/courses/testing/expect-examples/expect-object-containing.md

 modified: 2024-09-28T12:51:21-06:00
 ---

-Alright, let’s break down `expect.objectContaining`.
+Let’s break down `expect.objectContaining`.
 This is one of those matchers that’s like your friend who always shows up _just enough_ to help you out—but not too much to overwhelm you.
 You’ll use this when you’re testing an object but you don’t really care about _all_ the properties it has, just a few key ones.

 In practice, it’s super useful when you want to ensure that an object has a certain set of properties and values **but you don’t necessarily want to enforce the complete structure** of the object.
 Your test would pass if the object contains _just_ those expected properties, even if it has a bunch of extra ones hanging around.